MicroJoe/tpl/README.md

      * ...
      */

+## Configuration

+In order to avoid to pass a `-a My Name` option to each call of tpl, the program handles a personal configuration file formatted in JSON.
+The file which will be looked for is named `~/.tplrc`.

+Here is an exemple of `~/.tplrc` file:

+    {
+        "author": "Romain Porte"
+    }

+At the moment this is the only supported parameter but more of them will be handled in this file as the code evolves.

 ## Adding your own templates

 You can add a template by creating a text file in the `templates/` directory.